Realistic expectations for infant and toddler sleep

 • Use a sling or carrier appropriate to your infant’s development to help your infant sleep or nap during the day.
 (Remember the TICKS principles of sling safety)

-• Develop a bedtime routine that will help your child relax and prepare for sleep.
+• Develop a bedtime routine that will help you and your child relax and prepare for sleep.

-• Use dim lighting for night-time care to minimise interference with the circadian rhythm.
+• Use dim lighting for night-time care to minimise interference with your and your baby’s circadian rhythm.

 • Ensure your child’s sleepwear, bedding and room are not too hot or too cold.